lenewsad/IntuneEDU/IntuneEDU/what-are-settings.md

 ## Manage settings

 Settings are managed on a per-group basis.
-You can manage the simple list of useful settings using [Express Configuration](what-are-settings.md#manage-settings-in-express-configuration) or view a full list of settings for a group for fine-tuning [while managing your groups](what-are-settings.md#manage-settings-for-groups).
+You can manage the simple list of useful settings using [Express Configuration](what-are-settings.md#manage-settings-in-express-configuration) or view a full list of settings for [working with groups](what-are-settings.md#manage-settings-for-groups).

 Device settings apply to all devices in their group.
 Settings that are **Not configured** allow the user to define their settings on their devices themselves.